-In the House Committee hearing, representatives of the Kansas Judicial Council and the Trust Division of the Kansas Bankers Association provided proponent testimony, stating UFIPA would provide greater flexibility to trustees in the power to adjust between principal and income, provide more detailed unitrust conversion provisions, and clarify which state's law applies.

-No neutral or opponent testimony was provided.
+In the Senate Committee hearing on February 8, 2021, a representative of the Kansas Judicial Council provided proponent testimony, stating UFIPA would provide greater flexibility to trustees in the power to adjust between principal and income, provide more detailed unitrust conversion provisions, and clarify which state's law applies.
+No other testimony was provided.